rohan843/cybersecurity-notes/README.md

 To secure our organization from threats, we start with identifying critical assets and risks.
 Then, we implement the necessary frameworks and controls.

 **Security Frameworks**: These are guidelines used for building plans to help mitigate risk and threats to data and privacy.
+They essentially provide a structured approach to implement a security lifecycle.